 Term project paper (30%): The final paper should be an original and creative piece of ethnographic writing.
-Of approximately 5500-7000 words in length, ideally it will contribute directly towards the development of a conference paper, journal article or dissertation chapter.
+Anywhere from 4000 to 6000 words in length, ideally it will contribute directly towards the development of a conference paper, journal article or dissertation chapter.